 - Teachers new to SEN - YTC realises that teaching in special schools brings with it a unique range of opportunities and challenges.
 As a result, we have joined with 4 other SEN schools to write, coordinate and deliver a training programme for teachers new to the sector.
 Modules include: Introduction to SEN/ALN, Leading a team of TAs, Assessment for Learning, Data in SEN Schools, Behaviour Management and Teaching and Learning

 - Associate Pioneer School for Digital Competence - YTC is a member of a group of associate pioneer schools who have been tasked with the development of the Digital Competence Framework.
 The framework is now available to all schools and it is rewarding to see it being used to raise standards.

 - School Improvement Group (SIG 17) - We are thrilled to be involved with the dynamic School Improvement Group project.
 This is a project funded by the Central South Consortium which aims to promote school to school working in order to raise standards.
 We therefore join with mainstream schools from across the consortium to work collaboratively on teaching and learning projects.
-We are now on our second project which focusses on developing pupils' digital competence skills.
-Last year, our project focussed on writing development and we brought back several new ideas to try in school.
+Projects have included focussing on developing pupils' digital competence skills, writing development and more recently on creative arts and digital media

 - Links with Schools in RCT - We are fortunate enough to have excellent relationships with all SEN schools in RCT.
 These include Park Lane, Maes Gwyn and Hen Felin.
 Our most recent project has involved joining forces to plan and host the 'Leavers Prom'.
 This was held in the Summer Term in Llanerch Vineyard and proved to be a massive hit!